 Jump in, hone your process, and commit to your product.

 Making deodorant is almost like preparing a complex meal.
-In the beginning, I’d come home from work, put on a beat-up pair of Sketchers, tie my apron, and stand at the stove for hours, stirring.
+In the beginning, I’d come home from work, put on a beat-up pair of Skechers, tie my apron, and stand at the stove for hours, stirring.
 I took notes in a greasy journal and typed them up later, keeping track of what was working and what wasn’t.

 I researched, experimented, tried, and tried again to create something great.
 The first deodorant I created wasn’t fancy (I started with just one scent in a mason jar) and wasn’t final (I continued to tweak the formula along the way).
 Before I even considered selling it to anyone, I made sure it was better than anything else I'd tried.